yudhiesh/corise-mlops-w3/week3/project/README.md

 ### Download the instructions & starter code:

+To get the starter code, you can clone and checkout the Github repo: https://github.com/nihit/corise-mlops.

-You can download the starter code from: https://corise-mlops.s3.us-west-2.amazonaws.com/project3/starter.zip.
+Alternatively, you can download the starter code from: https://corise-mlops.s3.us-west-2.amazonaws.com/project3/starter.zip.

 After downloading and unzipping the week 3 starter code, your directory structure should look like this:

 ```
 project